One Brief Moment

 "One Brief Moment" is an ethnic electronica song performed by Belgian singer Natacha Atlas.
 The song was written by Atlas and David Arnold and produced by Arnold for the Atlas' third album Gedida (1999).
-It was released as a single on April 19, 1999, in the United Kingdom.
+It was released as a single in the United Kingdom on 19 April 1999.

 Formats and track listings

 These are the formats and track listings of major single releases of "One Brief Moment".